Tornado Druid Endgame Build Guide

 - Tornado is your main damage ability.
 Unlock Raging Tornado for permanent Vulnerable uptime.
 Focus on casting your Tornado in melee range to make the most of its short duration.

-- Earthen Bulwark acts as your source of Barrier and Unstoppable.
+- Earthen Bulwark acts as your main source of Unstoppable and grants Barrier.

-- Cyclone Armor is a cost-effective source of Damage Reduction used to activate Backlash and Vigilance.
+- Cyclone Armor is a cost-effective source of Damage Reduction, with the upside of activating Backlash and Vigilance.

-- Cataclysm offers a superb damage multiplier and reduces Tornado's Spirit cost to 0 when used with Mjölnic Ryng.
-We utilize Calm Before the Storm and additional Cataclysm Cooldown tempers to ensure it's always active.
+- Cataclysm offers a superb damage multiplier and reduces Tornado's Spirit cost to 0 when paired with Mjölnic Ryng.
+Utilize Calm Before the Storm and additional Cataclysm Cooldown Reduction Tempers to ensure it's always active.

 Skill Passives

-- Bestial Rampage serves as our Key Passive.
+- Bestial Rampage serves as your Key Passive.
 It consists of two components, Werebear and Werewolf, requiring both Shapeshifting forms to fully capitalize on its bonuses.
-Tempest Roar transforms Tornado into a Werewolf Skill, while Maul Shapeshifts us into Werebear.
+Tempest Roar transforms Tornado into a Werewolf Skill, while Maul Shapeshifts you into Werebear.

-- Envenom is our most significant passive multiplier.
+- Envenom is your most significant damage Passive.
 It increases your Critical Strike Damage against Poisoned enemies.
-In Season 7 this damage bonus is achieved with minimal effort by using Overload, which enables your Tornado to inflict Poison damage.
+This damage bonus is achieved with minimal effort by using Overload, which enables your Tornado to inflict Poisoning damage.

-- Quickshift, Feral Aptitude and Backlash are all great offensive bonuses to have.
-Heightened Senses, Vigilance and Circle of Life contribute to our survival.
+- Quickshift, Feral Aptitude and Backlash are all great offensive bonuses to have, while Heightened Senses, Vigilance and Circle of Life contribute to your survival.

 Skill Rotation